An Appalachian Trail Tale

 The Demon of the Dirt

 For reasons unknown, Gator, Backstreet and I woke early.
-We were walking not long after the sun crawled from its black hole.
-Not a word was spoken; we just seemed to be hardwired for hurt, or were following orders from a darker force within, a Black Dog.
+We were walking before the sun crawled from its black hole.
+Not a word was uttered.
+We’re hardwired for hurt or were following orders from a darker force within, a Black Dog.
 I gotta roll, can’t stand still, got a flaming heart, can’t get my fill...
-“You must walk,” ordered The Demonic Dog of the Dirt, “or you shall perish.”
-Like the infant turtle, who somehow knows to scurry to the sea seconds after abandoning its sandy lair, we knew to do what we were told.
+“Walk,” ordered The Demonic Dog of the Dirt, “or perish.”
+Like the infant turtle, who somehow knows to scurry to the sea seconds after abandoning its sandy lair, we knew what to do.
 Oh, the power of instinct!

 “Trust instinct to the end, even though you can give no reason.”